Mah224Moud/Mah224Moud/README.md

 <h1 align="center">Hi there 👋, I'm Mamoudou DIALLO</h1>
 <p align="center">
-I am a computer science student passionate about creating innovative applications that enhance users' lives.
+I am a computer science student passionate about creating innovative applications and leveraging data to solve real-world problems.

-Throughout my journey, I have worked on a variety of school and personal projects, ranging from creating a learning website to developing advanced Android and desktop commerce management applications.
+Throughout my journey, I have worked on diverse school and personal projects, from building educational websites to developing advanced Android and desktop commerce management applications.

-These diverse projects have allowed me to learn, improve, and acquire skills as a developer in several programming languages such as `Java`, `Php`, `Python`, as well as frameworks and libraries like `Android`, `Swing`, `Qt`, and `Bootstrap` with many more to come 😉.
+These experiences have allowed me to acquire and sharpen my skills in programming languages such as `Python`, `Java`, and `PHP`, as well as in frameworks and libraries like `Android`, `Spring Boot`, `Symfonfy`, and others.

-I am constantly seeking new opportunities to deepen my skills and learn about emerging technologies.
-My goal is to create innovative applications that meet users' needs and enhance their experience. </p>
+More recently, I have been focusing on `data-related` projects, utilizing tools such as `Power BI`, `Talend`, and `Pandas` for `ETL` (Extract, Transform, Load) processes and data cleaning.
+I also work with APIs and libraries like `requests` to streamline data integration workflows.

 ### 💫 About Me:

-🔭 I’m currently working on `Android` and `Symfony` projects<br>🌱 I’m currently learning `Symfony`<br>
+🔭 I’m currently working on `data analytics` projects, with a focus on `Power BI` and `Talend` <br>
+🌱 I’m currently deepening my knowledge in `data analysis`, advanced `Python` for `ETL processes` and solving problems on `LeetCode` to sharpen my algorithmic skills.

+I am driven by a desire to create impactful applications and solutions that address users' needs, whether through intuitive designs or optimized data workflows.
+My goal is to continue learning and innovating in both development and data-driven fields.
 - 👨‍💻 All of my projects are available at [![Portfolio](https://img.shields.io/badge/Portfolio-%23000000.svg?style=for-the-badge&logo=firefox&logoColor=#FF7139)](https://portfolio.bratif.com/) [![Blog](https://img.shields.io/badge/Blog-%23000000.svg?style=for-the-badge&logo=firefox&logoColor=#0a8a16)](https://blog.bratif.com/)

 - 💬 Ask me about ![PHP](https://img.shields.io/badge/php-%23777BB4.svg?style=for-the-badge&logo=php&logoColor=white) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)